Chiamamifaro: 2023–2024: Default and Disco default

 On April 28, 2023, the single "Ma ma ma" was released, followed on 23 June by the single "Santa subito", in collaboration with Asteria.
 On December 15, the single "Se parlo di te" was released, followed on 24 December by the single "La poesia".
 All four unreleased songs were included in the second EP Default, containing seven tracks and released on 12 January 2024.

 On 19 April her second EP was reissued as a studio album titled Disco Default, adding four additional tracks, including the single "Tutti contro tutti", released on 29 March.
 On May 1, she performed for the first time at the Concerto del Primo Maggio, held at the Circus Maximus in Rome.
-From 17 July to 20 September her "Chiamamifaro - Vacanze italiane tour" took place, spanning six dates from Conscio sul Sile (TV) to Milan.
+From 17 July to 20 September her "Chiamamifaro – Vacanze italiane tour" took place, spanning six dates from Conscio sul Sile (TV) to Milan.
 "Chiamamifaro Live 2024" took place on March 13, 14, and 20, 2025, featuring three live concerts in clubs in Milan, Bologna and Rome.
 This was followed by the "Chiamamifaro Summer tour 2024", spanning six dates from Salzano (VE) to Sarcedo (VI).

 2024–present: Amici 24 and Lost & Found

 In October 2024, after overcoming a challenge, she entered the twenty-fourth season of the Canale 5 music talent show Amici di Maria De Filippi, advancing to the initial round.
 In March 2025, she gained access to the evening round of the program, joining the team led by professors Alessandra Celentano and Rudy Zerbi, but was eliminated during the fourth evening episode.

 During the program, he released several new songs, including "Perché?", "O.M.G." and "Leone".
 The single "Acqua passata" was released on 30 May 2025.
 All four tracks were included in his third EP, Lost & Found, which contains seven tracks and was released on 6 June.
 From 9 July to 7 September the first seven dates of the "Chiamami tour 2025" tour took place from Villa San Giovanni (Reggio Calabria) to Moncalieri (Turin), followed by two club dates in Rome (October 30) and Milan (November 11).
 On July 18, the single "L'ultima canzone", recorded with Selmi, was released.
 The single "Foglie" was released on 10 October as the only extract from the digital reissue of the EP Lost & Found.
+On 30 January 2026, the single "Me l'hai detto" tu by Occhi, on which he collaborated, was released.